Slavery in Bhutan: Slave demography

 Slaves originated from multiple sources, both inside and outside Bhutan.
 Tribal areas of central, southern, and eastern Bhutan (e.g., Lhop, Lepcha, and Monpa) as well as prisons in Ngalop areas of western Bhutan were domestic sources of slaves.
 Outside Bhutan proper, various ethnic groups of the Assam Duars including the Mechi were subject to taxation and slaving such that entire villages were abandoned when the British government surveyed the region in 1865.
 Slaves acquired from Indian Assam, where slaves constituted 5–9% of the total population, were often born slaves or already enslaved as condemned criminals.

 Culturally and linguistically part of the populations of West Bengal or Assam, these slaves were mostly caste Hindus and practiced wet-rice and dry-rice agriculture.
 Indian slaves were generally brought to Bhutan from tribal areas.
 Many slaves who arrived since the 1800s were the forefathers of modern Lhotshampa, a heterogeneous community of Nepalese origin in southern Bhutan.

-As slaves of the state, many slave communities were concentrated in traditional population centers such as Thimphu and Punakha.
+As slaves of the state, many slave communities were concentrated in traditional population centres such as Thimphu and Punakha.

 Treatment of slaves

 The majority of slaves in Bhutan were bound to government service.
 Others cleared the humid malarial jungles of south Bhutan to develop the nation's agricultural lands.
-Foremost, slaves were the primary source of government labour in and around dzongs, which served as administrative centers.
+Foremost, slaves were the primary source of government labour in and around dzongs, which served as administrative centres.
 Although slaves had no personal or professional liberty, they filled military and administrative ranks within the government, including high posts, a silver lining of upward mobility.
 The Royal Government placed male youths in the service of the palace and in provincial administrative centers.
 This provided generations of technically competent, politically dependable cadres serving lifelong roles.
 Female slaves, however, were used mainly as sex slaves in brothels.

 There was no substantial difference between the state and treatment of feudal serfs and chattel slaves in pre-modern Bhutan.
 Slaves and servile classes attached to land grants were regularly traded as a showing of goodwill among rulers of neighboring states.